In English

 Ricardo Brennand Institute

-Another staple on most lists of best things to do in Recife is the Instituto Brennand (Brennand Institute), which was even chosen as the best museum in Latin America by TripAdvisor.
+Another staple on most lists of best things to do in Recife is the Instituto Ricardo Brennand (Brennand Institute), which was even chosen as the best museum in Latin America by TripAdvisor.
 I’m not a big fan of it, but many tourists seem to like it.

 Address: Alameda Antônio Brennand, s/n – São João – Várzea